2015 Walking Works Hikes

 Rocky River Reservation

 Take I-480 to Clague Road exit.
-Go south on Clague Road.
-Turn right on Mastick Road then left on Shepard Lane.
+Go south on Clague Rd.
+Turn right on Mastick Road then left on Shephard Lane.
 Turn right into Rocky River Nature Center parking lot.
-Start behind Rocky River Nature Center.
-The trail crosses Shepard Lane.
-Enjoy this shaded trail as you hike along the wetlands up to an older oak forest.
+Walk past Rocky River Nature Center and look for signs

 South Chagrin Reservation